Sour Crop in Chickens: Cause, Treatment and Prevention

 Apart from playing an important role in digestion, the crop also tells you about the health condition of your chicken.

-The crop is usually full at night because of digestion that happens at that time.
-An empty crop that occurs frequently would tell you that your chicken has not been eating enough.
+The crop is usually packed at night because of digestion that happens at that time.
+A frequent empty crop would tell you that your chicken has not been eating enough.

-In the same way, a crop that is still full in the morning would tell you that your chicken may have digestion problems including sour crop.
+In the same way, a crop that is still full in the morning would tell you that your chicken may have digestion problems, including sour crops.

-Two major signs help you determine sour crop in chickens: the crop condition and a foul odor.
-On top of these two, there are also other tell-tale signs of sour crop that you should look into.
+Two significant signs help you determine sour crops in chickens: the crop condition and a foul odor.
+On top of these two, there are also other tell-tale signs of sour crops that you should look into.

 sour crop chicken

-The best way you can check if your chicken has sour crop is to carefully feel its crop in the morning.
-A normal crop is supposed to look empty as food should have been digested the night before.
+The best way to check if your chicken has a sour crop is to carefully feel it in the morning.
+A typical crop is supposed to look empty, as food should have been digested the night before.

-If you feel that it is still full and it looks swollen, check if it is hard or soft.
-A crop that is full yet squishy would mean your chicken has sour crop.
-Comparably, if it feels full but hard, it might be an impacted crop.
+If you feel it is still full and looks swollen, check if it is hard or soft.
+A full yet squishy crop would mean your chicken has a sour crop.
+If it feels full but hard, it might be an impacted crop.

 Chicken owners confuse these two sometimes.
 The comparison in the latter part of this article will help you distinguish one from the other.

-Another sign of sour crop is a foul odor being released by your chicken.
+Another sign of a sour crop is a foul odor released by your chicken.

-Smell their beak and if you can detect a sour odor similar to fermentation, then most likely your chicken has sour crop.
-This smell is caused by the overabundance of yeast.
+Smell near their beak, and if you can detect a sour odor similar to fermentation coming from the crop, then most likely, your chicken has a sour crop.
+The overabundance of yeast causes this smell.

 Other symptoms

-While the two aforementioned signs will tell you directly that there is sour crop in chickens, you may not notice these right away.
-There are other common symptoms that may point to sour crop.
+While the two aforementioned signs will tell you directly about sour crop in chickens, you may not instantly notice these warnings.
+Other common symptoms may point to sour crops.

-The following symptoms may show up in chickens who may have suffered from sour crop for some time already:
+The following symptoms may show up in chickens who may have suffered from sour crops for some time already:

 • Lack of energy